chadbaldwin/chadbaldwin.github.io/_posts/2021-03-23-quick-parse-csv-file.md

 >
 > In my example above, I'm writing the contents to a variable, so it definitely will allocate enough memory **at least** the size of the file.
 I did this to make it easier to explain, but I should include a clean one-liner to show how to do it.
 >
-> u/bis also pointed out that you can use `Set-Clipbard` to save the result to the clipboard directly.
+> u/bis also pointed out that you can use `Set-Clipboard` to save the result to the clipboard directly.

 With regard to the notes above...and using some additional PowerShell syntactic shortcuts, this is a nifty one liner that will do the job: